 In case one would look up the Wikipedia site on meditation the history of the ancient methods unfolds, right until recent time’s secular varieties of meditation.

 The first written evidence about the usage of meditation date from as early as the Hindu Vedas in India.
 The eastern part of the world has known many other forms of meditation as early as the 6th to 5th centuries BCE.

 Other forms of meditation developed via Confucianism, Taoism, Hinduism, Jainism, and early Buddhism.
 These all had their own views and methods on the subject.
 The western Christian way progressed from the 6th-century practice of Bible reading among Benedictine monks.

-From 1950’s and 1960’s the secular meditation started to emphasize on stress reduction, relaxation, and self-improvement rather than focusing on spiritual growth according to a study.
-Research of meditation techniques started from 1931 and became extremely popular in the 1970’s and 1980’s.
+From the 1950s and 1960s secular meditation started to emphasize stress reduction, relaxation, and self-improvement rather than focusing on spiritual growth according to a study.
+Research on meditation techniques started in 1931 and became extremely popular in the 1970s and 1980s.

 Obstacles hindering meditation

 We will be showcasing the benefits of daily meditation and mindfulness techniques this article later on, though even if someone is aware of those benefits, some thoughts or limiting beliefs can build a barrier to even trying any of the techniques described later on.